Set Up Mobile-First Login and Sign-Up

-Northern Trail Outfitters (NTO) has created a customer service site and manages its customers’ login experience with Salesforce Communities.
+Northern Trail Outfitters (NTO) has created a customer service site and manages its customers’ login experience with Salesforce Experience Cloud sites.
 Recently, more of NTO’s customers are conducting business on their mobile devices.
 Customers want instant access to NTO’s customer service site wherever they are.

 Customer service manager Joel Pierce wants to check out the new Salesforce mobile-first identity feature to see if it’s as easy to set up as Salesforce claims.
 He’s decided to take an hour or so to check it out.

-As you learned in Unit 1, this mobile-first login experience is available to all external user licenses.
-Salesforce default login pages come with any template you use to create a community.
+As you learned in Unit 1, this mobile-first login experience is available to all user licenses.
+Salesforce default login pages come with any template you use to create a site.